Sine Law,

 The model may be used both on an overhead projector or on a table.
 It is suggested that, if used on an overhead, a piece of paper masks the figures on the lower part of the film as the upper portion is used and explained.
 Rotate the a arms as desired.

 [MC,i.
-Home] [Good Stuff] [Order form] this semester teachers
+Home] [Good Stuff] this semester

 [MSH!
 Home] [Applications] Classes [Words] [Table]